technology-toolbox/website/content/blog/jjameson/2009/03/31/updated-thoughts-on-wspbuilder.md

 title: Updated Thoughts on WSPBuilder
 date: 2009-03-31T07:55:00-06:00
 excerpt:
-  "Several weeks ago, I wrote a post titled \" Why I'm Not a Fan of WSPBuilder .\" Shortly thereafter, I received a message from Carsten Keutmann, the creator of WSPBuilder.
-Here is the \"almost\" unabridged version of the email exchange (headers and signatures..."
+  'Several weeks ago, I wrote a post titled " Why I''m Not a Fan of WSPBuilder ."
+Shortly thereafter, I received a message from Carsten Keutmann, the creator of WSPBuilder.
+Here is the "almost" unabridged version of the email exchange (headers and signatures...'
 aliases:
   [
     "/blog/jjameson/archive/2009/03/30/updated-thoughts-on-wspbuilder.aspx",